mlondschien/changeforest/changeforest-r/README.md

 For `method="random_forest"` (and `method="knn"`), the `changeforest` algorithm uses a two-step approach to find an optimizer of the gain.
-This fits a classifier for three split candidates at the 1/4, 1/2 and 3/4 quantiles of the segment computes approximate gain curves using the resulting pseudo-log-likelihoods and selects the overall optimizer as a second guess.
+This fits a classifier for three split candidates at the segment's 1/4, 1/2 and 3/4 quantiles  computes approximate gain curves using the resulting pseudo-log-likelihoods and selects the overall optimizer as a second guess.
-We can investigate the gain curves from the optimizer using the `plot` method of `optimizer_result`, the initial guesses are marked in blue.
+We can investigate the gain curves from the optimizer using the `plot` method of `optimizer_result` the initial guesses are marked in blue.

 ```